RoberMartin-Dev/hll-tools/README.md

 - **Single Page App**: Navigate between tools with URL hash routing.
 - **Responsive Design**: Works smoothly on desktops, tablets, and mobile devices.
 - **Local Storage**: Save artillery results locally for later reference.

+> [!NOTE]
+> The artillery calculator skips confirmation prompts when deleting entries to maintain speed, which is crucial in competitive play.
+> The log processor is intended as an alternative to vanilla RCON tools or those requiring a VPS, enabling users to generate basic statistics at no cost.

 ## Usage